Philadelphia Naval Shipyard: 18th and 19th centuries

 After the advent of ironclad warships made the site obsolete, new facilities were built in 1871 on League Island at the confluence of the Delaware and Schuylkill rivers.

 Beginning in the early 19th century, many Philadelphia workers agitated for a reduction in the arduous twelve-hour workday.
-Prior to 1835, the workday in the Philadelphia Navy Yard was sunrise to sunset, with time off for breakfast.
-In the summer of 1835 Philadelphia Navy Yard shipwrights, joiners and other workers led the effort to reduce the workday by combining the direct action of a strike, with political pressure to the executive branch.
-After first seeking workday reduction by a request to the Secretary of the Navy via shipyard Commandant Commodore James Barron, on 29 August 1835 they appealed directly to President Andrew Jackson.
-Commodore Barron endorsed his workers' request with the following acknowledgment "I would respectfully observe – Seems to be inevitable, sooner or later, for as the working man are seconded by all the Master workmen, city councils etc. there is no probability they will secede from their demands."
+Prior to 1835, the workday was sunrise to sunset, with time off for breakfast.
+In the summer of 1835 Yard shipwrights, joiners and other workers led the effort to reduce the workday by combining the direct action of a strike with political pressure to the Executive Branch of the Federal government.
+After first seeking workday reduction by a request to the Secretary of the Navy via shipyard Commandant Commodore James Barron, on 29 August 1835, workers appealed directly to President Andrew Jackson.
+Commodore Barron endorsed the request: "I would respectfully observe – Seems to be inevitable, sooner or later, for as the working man are seconded by all the Master workmen, city councils etc. there is no probability they will secede from their demands."